LeonardoSMSoares/Linear-Optimization/README.md

 # Linear Optimization
-UNIFESP Course - Linear Optimization with Python.
+UNIFESP Course - Linear Programming  with Python.

 * Understand the process of mathematical modeling of linear optimization problems;